r10r/parsr/README.markdown

 Since the user actions are executed in sequence, you have to put *logMark()* before the *endLastMatch()* action in the user actions.

-# enable vim ragel syntax highlighting
+# enable syntax highlighting for ragel in vim

 1. copy ragel.vim to *~/.vim/syntax*
 2. create/modify file *~/.vim/filetype.vim* and add: